 Terms of Use

+Online Service

-By accessing or using our X-CEL online video service (“Online Service”), you agree to the Terms of Use set forth below.
-These Terms of Use incorporate by reference any additional terms and conditions with respect to the Online Services that are specified by X-CEL Gymnastics, Inc.
+By accessing or using our X-CEL Gymnastics, Inc (“X-Cel”) online video service (“Online Service”) providing for participation in your home or locations other than an X-Cel gym, you agree to the Terms of Use set forth below.
+These Terms of Use incorporate by reference any additional terms and conditions with respect to the Online Services that are specified by X-CEL Gymnastics, Inc. via our website or otherwise.
+Prior to utilizing our Online Service you must follow the instructions provided below confirming your agreement to the terms provided below.
+In the event you fail to abide by these Terms of Use X-Cel reserves the right in its sole and absolute discretion without prior notice to terminate your access to the X-Cel Online Service.

 User Representations and Assumption of Risk

-By using our Online Service you agree and warrant that you are voluntarily participating in the activities presented by the Online Service and that there is no requirement by X-CEL that you utilize the Online Service or participate fully in all or any of activities presented.
-You agree that you will not participate in or perform any activity presented by the Online Service that you do not feel comfortable performing or for which there is not sufficient physical space.
-You agree and warrant that the physical space in which you will be performing the activities is sufficient in size for you to perform such activities without causing injury to yourself or those around you.
-You acknowledge and understand performing the activities in a confined space may subject you or those around you to potential injury or may cause damage to personal property located in that area.
-You further agree and warrant that you are NOT participating in or performing any such activity against the advice of any physician or medical professional.
+By using our Online Service you agree and warrant that you are voluntarily participating in the activities (“Activities”) presented by the Online Service and that there is no requirement by X-CEL that you utilize the Online Service or participate fully in all or any of Activities presented.
+You agree that you will not participate in or perform any Activity presented by the Online Service that you do not feel comfortable performing or for which there is not sufficient physical space.
+You agree and warrant that the physical space in which you will be performing the Activities is sufficient in size for you to perform such Activities without causing injury to yourself or those around you.
+You acknowledge and understand performing the Activities in a confined space may subject you or those around you to potential injury or may cause damage to personal property located in that area.
+You agree that that if you believe conditions are unsafe you will immediately discontinue participation in the Activity.
+You understand the nature of this Activity and agree you are qualified, in good health, and in proper physical condition to participate in such Activity.
+You further agree and warrant that you are NOT participating in or performing any Activity against the advice of any physician or medical professional.
 BY USING THE ONLINE SERVICE, YOU AGREE THAT YOU ARE ASSUMING ALL OF THE RISK OF HARM AND/OR INJURY AND/OR DISABILITY POTENTIALLY RESULTING FROM YOUR PERFORMANCE OF OR PARTICIPATION IN ANY ACTIVITY PRESENTED BY THE ONLINE SERVICE.

 Permitted Use and Restrictions

 You are only permitted by X-CEL to use the Online Services for your own personal and non-commercial use because you are a member of the X-CEL gym.
-This Online Services may not be used by you for any commercial purposes including but not limited to, the training of other individually, conducting classes, sales of merchandise or services of any kind.
-You agree that, absent our express prior written consent, you shall not duplicate, download, publish, modify, create derivative works, sell, rent, lease, loan, timeshare, distribute or otherwise exploit any portion of (or the use of) the Online Services.
+This Online Services may not be used by you for any commercial purposes including but not limited to, the training of other individuals, conducting classes, sales of merchandise or services of any kind.
+You agree that, absent our express prior written consent, you shall not duplicate, download, publish, modify, create derivative works, sell, rent, lease, loan, timeshare, distribute or otherwise exploit any portion of (or the use of) the Online Services content.
 The content and software that are part of the Online Services are the property of X-CEL or our licensors and are protected by U.S. and international copyright laws.
 Nothing contained in the Online Services should be construed as granting any license or right to use any trade names, trademarks, service marks or logos without the express prior written consent of the applicable owner.